Rifaldibon/Cyclistic-Bike---Share-Marketing-Analytics/README.md

 ## Project Overview
 ### Scenario

-As a junior data analyst on Cyclistic’s marketing team, I was tasked with analyzing historical bike-trip data to **identify how annual members and casual riders use Cyclistic bikes differently**.
-Cyclistic, a Chicago-based bike-share company, aims to increase the number of annual memberships because members generate higher long-term profitability than casual riders.

-My analysis focused on comparing riding behavior between the two customer groups by examining trip duration, ride frequency, travel patterns, and usage trends.
-The insights from this analysis were intended to support the marketing team in developing data-driven strategies to encourage casual riders to become annual members.

-The project followed the complete data analysis process, including data collection, cleaning, transformation, exploratory analysis, and visualization.
-The final deliverables included key findings, supporting visualizations, and actionable recommendations to help Cyclistic achieve its business objective of growing annual memberships.
+You are a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
+But first, Cyclistic executives must approve your recommendations, so they must be backed up with compeling data insights and professional data visualizations.

 ### Teams